detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

 - `"ALWAYS_RETURN_SCORE"`: Return the `zxcvbn` score even if the `pwnedpasswords` match value is > 0.
 See [Response](#Response) for details (default: `"false"`)
 - `"DEV_SERVER_PORT"`: Port to use when running as a local server for development (default: `"3000"`)

-- `USER_INPUTS`: Comma-separated list of words/phrases to be included in the `zxcvbn` strength estimation dictionary.
+- `"USER_INPUTS"`: Comma-separated list of words/phrases to be included in the `zxcvbn` strength estimation dictionary.
 It's a good idea to include e.g. your company and/or application name here (default: `""`)

-- `RETURN_ZXCVBN_RESULT`: Return the full result of the `zxcvbn` strength estimation as a `metadata` response key.
+- `"RETURN_ZXCVBN_RESULT"`: Return the full result of the `zxcvbn` strength estimation as a `metadata` response key.
 Refer to the [zxcvbn documentation](https://github.com/dropbox/zxcvbn#usage) for details on what that includes (default: `"false"`)

 Note that all `env.json` values **must** be strings, less you anger the Lambda gods.